The business groups have been abuzz for weeks, sharing what their ‘word of the year’ is going to be for 2019.

 And maybe – just maybe… – we could all take a leaf out of our pet’s books, and just live in the moment……

-Would you like me to chat to your pet?
-Book your Animal Communication session here.
+If you’d like me to chat to your pet, book your Animal Communication session here.

 Trisha Wren has been an equine professional for most of her adult life.
 She rode, competed, and taught Western Riding for 15 years in Scotland, then horse and rider bio-mechanics in New Zealand and Australia for 10 years.
 She’s been a full time horse and animal communicator since April 2016, and also runs regular Animal Communication online workshops.
 Find out more about Trisha here.